moby/moby/docs/sources/examples/nodejs_web_app.md

     touch Dockerfile

-Open the `Dockerfile` in your favorite text editor and add the following line that defines the version of Docker the image requires to build (this example uses Docker 0.3.4):
+Open the `Dockerfile` in your favorite text editor

-    # DOCKER-VERSION 0.3.4

-Next, define the parent image you want to use to build your own image on top of.
+Define the parent image you want to use to build your own image on top of.
 Here, we'll use [CentOS](https://registry.hub.docker.com/_/centos/) (tag: `centos6`) available on the [Docker Hub](https://hub.docker.com/):